Follow-Up Tests

 • [latex]n_{i\bullet}[/latex] is the total number of plots occupied by species i

 Verbally, specificity is now the proportion of plots occupied by species i that are located in group j.
-Bij and IVij are calculated as above.
+Fidelity (Bij) and IVij are calculated as above.

 A potentially large advantage of the simplified ISA is that the data are easily summarized and displayed.
-To summarize the data necessary for the classical ISA, you need the raw data (i.e., abundance of species i on every plot j).
+To summarize the data necessary for the classical ISA, you need the raw data (i.e., abundance of species i on every plot j) or at least the mean abundance of species i in every group j.
 In contrast, the data needed for the simplified ISA can be succinctly summarized.
-Referring to the formulae above, you can see that only three values are required to calculate the simplified ISA for a given species:
+The above formulae require only three values to calculate the simplified ISA for a given species:

 • [latex]n_{ij}[/latex] = the number of plots in group j occupied by species i